 The Wonderful History of

-After a fortunate but, to me, very arduous voyage, we finally reached port.
+After a safe but, for me, very arduous voyage, we finally reached port.
 As soon as the boat set me on land, I loaded my little belongings on my back, and, pushing my way through the swarming crowd, I walked into the nearest, humblest house fronted with a hanging sign.
 I desired a room; the boots, taking my measure with a glance, led me to a garret.
 I had fresh water brought to me, together with an exact description of where I could find Mr Thomas John: “In front of the North Gate, the first country house on the right-hand side, a large, new house, of red and white marble, with many columns.”
 Good.

 The hour was yet early; I at once untied my bundle, took out my newly-turned black coat, dressed myself neatly in my best clothes, put my letter of introduction into my pocket, and set out on my way to the man who was to promote my modest expectations.

-I had climbed up the long
+After I had climbed up the long

 “So, so! from my brother; I have heard nothing from him for a long time.
 I trust he is in health? – Over there,” he continued to the company, without waiting for a reply, pointing with the letter to a hill, “over there I am having the new building erected.”
 He broke the seal without breaking the conversation, which was steered onto the subject of wealth.
 “Whoever is not master of at least a million,” he exclaimed, “that man is, excuse the word, a blackguard!”